Download 18 FREE Maritime eBooks

 Fore and Aft Peak Ballast Tanks

 The fore and aft peak ballast tanks are provided to perform precise trimming operations of the ship.
-To achieve the required trim these tanks are hardly filled partially to avoid the free surface effect of the liquid
+To achieve the required trim, these tanks are hardly filled partially to avoid the free surface effect of the liquid

 The design of these ship ballast tanks is narrow at the bottom end, and as the tank moves upward, the width of the tank increases significantly.
-The tank breadth corresponds to the breadth of ships’ hulls.
+The tank breadth corresponds to the breadth of the ships’ hulls.

 Related Read: Loads Acting On Fore And Aft Regions Of Ships